YeahItsMeAgain/Vscode-RedAlerts/README.md

 ## Getting Started

-- Add the area you want to get notified about in the settings("redAlerts.area").
+- Add the areas you want to get notified about in the settings("redAlerts.areas").

 ## Example
 ![example](assets/example.png)